Simatwa/WebChatGPT/docs/README.md

 The script utilizes [HTTP Cookies](https://en.wikipedia.org/wiki/HTTP_cookie) and [OAuth](https://en.wikipedia.org/wiki/OAuth) to justify the REST-API requests at [Openai](https://openai.com).

-In order to do that, we will use the [Http-Tracker](https://github.com/venukbh/http-tracker) extension to harvest the `Oauth` and
-[export-cookie-for-puppeteer](https://github.com/ktty1220/export-cookie-for-puppeteer) extension to extract the cookies.
+In order to do that, we will use the [export-cookie-for-puppeteer](https://github.com/ktty1220/export-cookie-for-puppeteer) extension to extract the cookies.

 ### Procedure

 1. Login to https://chat.openai.com
-2. Upon successfull login, use **Export cookie JSON File Puppeteer** to download cookies.
+2. Upon successfull login, use **Export cookie JSON File Puppeteer** to export cookies.
-3. Launch the **Http-Tracker** extension.
-4. Back to ChatGPT, make a new conversation and then have a chat with it.
-5. Back to Http-Tracker window, locate and click on the url row having `https://chat.openai.com/backend-api/conversation` to toggle a dropdown showing the http requests details.
-6. On  the *Request Details Table*, locate a Header having key `Authorization` and then copy it's corresponding value without the `Bearer` string and then paste it somewhere.
-7. On your current directory of your **terminal**,create a [`.env`](https://github.com/Simatwa/WebChatGPT/blob/main/env) file and then save the contents in the format :
+3. On the current directory of your **terminal**,create a [`.env`](https://github.com/Simatwa/WebChatGPT/blob/main/env) file and save path to the cookie-file in the format :

 ```
-openai_authorization=<authorization_value>
 openai_cookie_file=<path-to-cookie-file>
 ```